minio/directpv-docs/content/installation/upgrade.md

    If you use the binary instead of `krew`, download the latest binary for your operating system and architecture.

-2. Run the install script with all appropriate node-selector, tolerations, and `KUBELET_DIR_PATH` environment variables.
+2. Run the install script with the appropriate node-selector, tolerations, and `KUBELET_DIR_PATH` environment variables needed for your environment.

    ```sh {.copy}
    curl -sfL https://github.com/minio/directpv/raw/master/docs/tools/install.sh | sh - apply